Daniel Pipes

 Facebook: The website that defines itself as "a social utility that connects people with friends and others who work, study and live around them," has decided that Israelis who live over the Green Line, for example in Ma'aleh Adumim, Ariel, and Betar Illit, live not in Israel but in "Palestine."
 In response, a group called "Facebook-stop discriminating Yesha!" came into existence to protest this territorial imperiousness.
 (March 13, 2008)

 Daniel Barenboim: He's not exactly a Western institution, but the well-known Israeli pianist and conductor, has taken out citizenship in "Palestine," complete with a passport, which was bestowed on him after he conducted a Beethoven piano recital in Ramallah, West Bank.
-(January 13, 2008)
+He is believed to be the first person with passports from both Israel and "Palestine."
+Barenboim declared that the event "symbolises the everlasting bond between the Israeli and Palestinian people."
+(January 14, 2008)

-Frito Lay: A bag of Doritos presents 2007 Brick Award Finalist Daniel Zoughbie, 22, and recognizes him as one of "those who do something."
-In this case, he began the "Global Micro-Clinic Project," which the geographic geniuses at Frito Lay, a division of PepsiCo, Inc., describe thus:
+Frito Lay: Bags of Doritos present 2007 Brick Award Finalist Daniel Zoughbie, 22, and recognizes him as one of "those who do something."
+In this case, he began the "Global Micro-Clinic Project," which the geographic bureaucrats at Frito Lay, a division of PepsiCo, Inc., describe thus:

 Daniel transformed his grief over a death in the family into a passion to do something.
 His grandmother died from diabetes in Palestine, where medical care was scarce.
 In her memory, he began the Global Micro-Clinic Project, opening 50 health clinics throughout the West Bank.
 These community-owned clinics have given the Palestinian people the ability to care for each other.